7월, 2025의 게시물 표시

 Summer colds often occur when immunity drops due to excessive air conditioning and sudden temperature changes.
 When my child unexpectedly caught a summer cold, my day also unfolded differently than planned.
 In this post, I take a closer look at the meaning behind a Korean proverb about summer colds, why samgyetang is loved as a nourishing summer dish, and simple preventive habits that can be practiced in everyday life. ⭐ Summer Colds at a Glance (FAST-ANSWER) What is a summer cold?
 A type of cold that often occurs when immunity drops due to excessive air conditioning, sudden temperature changes, or dehydration.
 Meaning of the proverb The saying “Dogs don’t catch summer colds” does not mean people cannot get sick in summer.
 It is a humorous warning that colds caught during hot weather should be taken more seriously.
 Key idea – Iyeol Chiyeol A traditional Korean concept meaning “fight heat with he...

-How to Make Korean Cucumber Kimchi (Oi Sobagi) – Easy Summer Recipe
+Best Korean Cucumber Kimchi (Oi Sobagi) Recipe – Crunchy, Easy & No-Fail Summer Kimchi

 이미지

 Learn how to make Korean cucumber kimchi (Oi Sobagi) with a simple, step-by-step recipe.
 This guide covers key tips for keeping cucumbers crunchy, the right seasoning balance, and the best timing to enjoy this refreshing summer kimchi.
-Crisp and Flavorful – The Charm of Oi Sobagi, a Korean Summer Kimchi ⭐ Key Points for Oi Sobagi Crunch Key: Brine for 30 minutes + cut only ¾ deep Cucumber Choice: Korean baek-oi (Korean cucumber) Filling Ratio: 120–150g Asian chives + ½–1 onion Seasoning Formula: 3 tbsp fine chili flakes + 3 tbsp coarse chili flakes + 1 tbsp salted shrimp + 3 tbsp plum syrup + 6 tbsp fish sauce No-Fail Tips: Do not rinse after brining / Avoid over-fermenting Best Eating Time: After 3–4 hours or lightly fermented (1–2 days) Storage Tip: Keep refrigerated for 3–4 days / As fermentation continues, the crunch decreases and sourness may increase Why It’s Perfect for Summer: Refreshing, crunchy, appetite-bo...
+Crisp and Flavorful – The Charm of Oi Sobagi, a Korean Summer Kimchi ⚡ How to Make Oi Sobagi To make Korean cucumber kimchi (Oi Sobagi), cut cucumbers with cross slits, brine them for 30 minutes, then stuff them with a mixture of chives, chili flakes, garlic, fish sauce, and salted shrimp.
+Let it rest for 3–4 hours or ferment for 1–2 days before eating. ⭐ Key Points for Oi Sobagi Crunch Key: Brine for 30 minutes + cut only ¾ deep Cucumber Choice: Korean baek-oi (Korean cucumber) Filling Ratio: 120–150g Asian chives + ½–1 onion Seasoning Formula: 3 tbsp fine chili flakes + 3 tbsp coarse chili flakes + 1 tbsp salted shrimp + 3 tbsp plum syrup + 6 tbsp fish sauce No-Fail Tips: In ge...

 이미지